openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

   :alt: The Leave Team link on the Team Details page.

 You are no longer visible in the team membership profiles list, or in the membership count.
-You can no longer add posts in the team's discussion.
+You can no longer participate in the team's discussion.

 ..
 Add info about confirmation message when implemented.